 Maryland

-Boating and fishing access points were re-opened within the state on May 7th, however state parks may still have restrictions and regulations in place to protect the safety of staff and visitors to the park.
-Boaters who are launching within the parks should only boat with their immediate household, and should maintain their distance from other vessels on the water.
+When boating and fishing access points were re-opened, state parks could still have restrictions and regulations in place to protect the safety of staff and visitors.
+Boaters who launched within the parks could only boat with their immediate household and had to maintain their distance from other vessels on the water.

 Massachusetts